 The Earth Pig studio and gallery is located at the Green Man Gallery in the centre of the bustling market town of Buxton.
 It is equipped with three potter’s wheels, a slab roller, a clay extruder and an array of tools which students are free to use for their projects.
 Most of our classes are a few hours long but if you’d like a longer lesson (or a shorter one!) why not talk to us?
 We’re happy to arrange something tailored to your requirements.
-If you can’t make the times and days of the lessons listed below get in touch, there’s a chance we could arrange an alternative for you.
+We can also schedule classes during evenings too if that’s more convenient.

 Gift vouchers for classes and courses can be purchased at the studio.
 Private group bookings are also available.
 Please ring for details (see bottom of the page for contact numbers).

 Please note: The classes are geared towards adults, however, sensible children over 14 may attend but must be accompanied by an adult.
 This is due to insurance and health and safety regulations as some of the equipment and raw materials are potentially dangerous.

 A few tips if you’re attending pottery sessions:

 It may seem obvious, but wear clothes that you don’t mind getting messy.
 Clay has a way of getting onto everything, though it will wash off.
 It’s also best to remove rings and jewellery, including pendants and necklaces, as they can be a dangling nuisance!
 Tie your hair back if it’s long and, ladies, if you have long nails it’s probably best to cut them, (sorry), or remove them if they’re false.